 Layout 6” x 6” filed tile in a diagonal layout and add black inserts to add a pop of color to your wall.

-Looks delicious as it sounds, the white coffee is a very light shade of brown with red, green, and blue undertones.
-The milky color tone gives a cohesive match to your oak cabinet but is lighter.
+Looks as delicious as it sounds, the white coffee is a very light shade of brown with red, green, and blue undertones.
+The milky color tone gives a cohesive match to your oak.

 If you have an ample amount of kitchen cabinets in a small kitchen, having a monolithic color scheme can brighten up the room and seem visually larger.